The Simplicial Cylinder DG Ring: The DG Ring Associated to a Horn

 By Proposition \ref{prop:210} we can replace $\opn{N}(X, B)$ with $\opn{R}(Y, B)$, and $\opn{Cyl}_{q_j}(B) = \opn{N}(X_j, B)$ with $\opn{R}(Y_j, B)$.
 We now need to prove that the canonical homomorphism

 in $\cat{DGRng}$ is an isomorphism.
-It suffices to prove that (\ref{eqn:224}) is an isomorphism on the underlying graded abelian groups.
-Now the forgetful functor from DG rings to graded abelian groups commutes with taking limits.
+The forgetful functor from DG rings to graded abelian groups commutes with taking limits.
 Hence we can forget the DG ring structure, and just look at equation (\ref{eqn:224}) in the category of graded abelian groups.